sarthaxxxxx/AV-C-Robustness-Benchmark/README.md

 <div align="center">

-# AVROBUSTBENCH: Benchmarking the Robustness of Audio-Visual Recognition Models at Test-Time
+# $\texttt{AVROBUSTBENCH}$: Benchmarking the Robustness of Audio-Visual Recognition Models at Test-Time

 <em> Sarthak Kumar Maharana, Saksham Singh Kushwaha, Baoming Zhang, Adrian Rodriguez, Songtao Wei, Yapeng Tian, and Yunhui Guo </em>
 </div>

 ## Introduction

 While recent audio-visual recognition models have demonstrated impressive performance, their robustness to distributional shifts at test-time remains not fully understood.
 Existing robustness benchmarks mainly focus on single modalities, making them insufficient for thoroughly assessing the robustness of audio-visual models.
-Motivated by real-world scenarios where shifts can occur simultaneously in both audio and visual modalities, we introduce AVROBUSTBENCH, a comprehensive benchmark designed to evaluate the test-time robustness of audio-visual recognition models.
+Motivated by real-world scenarios where shifts can occur simultaneously in both audio and visual modalities, we introduce $\texttt{AVROBUSTBENCH}$, a comprehensive benchmark designed to evaluate the test-time robustness of audio-visual recognition models.
 Specifically, we introduce 75 AV corruptions that co-occur and are correlated across both modalities, enabling a large-scale assessment of these models’ resilience to challenging, realistic shifts.
-It is worth emphasizing that the unique challenge in AVROBUSTBENCH arises from the real-time occurrence of correlated corruptions that simultaneously affect both the audio and visual modalities.
+It is worth emphasizing that the unique challenge in $\texttt{AVROBUSTBENCH}$ arises from the real-time occurrence of correlated corruptions that simultaneously affect both the audio and visual modalities.
 Benchmarking and the robustness of audio-visual models to real world distributional shifts at test-time deserves attention and will hopefully serve as a valuable foundation for future research.

-Check out the demo here ------> [[Demo](https://www.youtube.com/watch?v=hYdcRO3BuIY&ab_channel=SarthakMaharana)]
+## Code, Datasets, and Demo

-We release the code and datasets comprising AVROBUSTBENCH.
-We propose four audio-visual datasets, AudioSet-2C, VGGSound-2C, KINETICS-2C, and EpicKitchens-2C.
+We release the code and datasets comprising $\texttt{AVROBUSTBENCH}$.
+We propose four audio-visual datasets, $\texttt{AUDIOSET-2C}$, $\texttt{VGGSOUND-2C}$, $\texttt{KINETICS-2C}$, and $\texttt{EPICKITCHENS-2C}$.
 These datasets span diverse domains, environments, and action categories, offering a broad and realistic evaluation suite for audio-visual recognition models.

-Our datasets are [here](https://huggingface.co/datasets/sakshamsingh1/av_robust_data/tree/main).
+We construct our datasets by introducing our proposed corruptions to the test sets of AudioSet, VGGSound, Kinetics-Sounds, and Epic-Kitchens. $\texttt{AUDIOSET-2C}$ contains 16,742 audio-video test pairs.
+Each clip is roughly 10s and spans 527 classes. $\texttt{VGGSOUND-2C}$ contains 14,046 test pairs. $\texttt{KINETICS-2C}$ contains 3,111 clips across 32 classes, each around 10s long. $\texttt{EPICKITCHENS-2C}$ has 205 egocentric video clips capturing daily kitchen tasks of an average duration of 7.4 mins each.

+To download our datasets, we have released them on Huggingface.
+This [link](https://huggingface.co/datasets/sakshamsingh1/av_robust_data/tree/main) will redirect you there.

+For a better audio-visual experience, our YouTube demo is [here](https://www.youtube.com/watch?v=hYdcRO3BuIY&ab_channel=SarthakMaharana).

-## Steps to introduce corruptions
+## Steps to introduce our proposed audio-visual corruptions
 `dataset.py` contains the code that takes any audio-visual datasets and adds any of the corruptions at any severity level that we released.
 The file is modular, allowing anyone to modify it for their datasets and their models. `/corruptions` contains the code for each of the corruptions, their severity levels, the images to create corrupted images, and the audio to create corrupted audios.

 ### Set up the environment